Oxypteros/Oxyplate/README.md

-# OxyBoil Hugo Edition
+# OxyBoil Hugo Edition (v0.0.1-alpha)

-A default boilerplate of hugo files for new site/theme.
+An opinionated boilerplate of hugo new site/theme.

 ## Changes from hugo new site